transmitly/transmitly/README.md

 ### Quick Start
-Let's begin where most developers start, sending an email via an SMTP server.
+Let's begin where most developers start: sending an email via an SMTP server.
-In Transmitly, an Email is a `Channel`.
-A `channel` is the medium of which your communication will be dispatched.
-Out of the box, Transmitly supports `Email`, `SMS`, `Voice`, and `Push`.
+In Transmitly, Email is a `Channel`.
+A `Channel` is the medium through which your communication is dispatched.
+Out of the box, Transmitly supports `Email`, `SMS`, `Voice`, and `Push Notifications`.

-### Add the Transmitly Nuget package to your project
+### Add the Transmitly NuGet package to your project
 ```shell
 dotnet add package Transmitly
 ```

 ### Choosing a channel provider
-As mentioned above, we're going to dispatch our Email using an SMTP server.
-To make this happen in transmitly, you'll add the [SMTP Channel Provider library](https://github.com/transmitly/transmitly-channel-provider-smtp) to your project.
+As mentioned above, we're going to dispatch our email using an SMTP server.
+To make this happen in Transmitly, add the [SMTP Channel Provider library](https://github.com/transmitly/transmitly-channel-provider-smtp) to your project.

-`Channel Providers` manage the delivery of your `channel` communication.
-You can think of a `Channel Provider` as a service like Twilio, Infobip, Firebase or in this case, an SMTP server.
+`Channel Providers` manage the delivery of your `channel` communications.
+You can think of a `Channel Provider` as a service like Twilio, Infobip, Firebase, or in this case, an SMTP server.

 ```shell
 dotnet add package Transmitly.ChannelProvider.Smtp
 ```

-### Setup a Pipeline
+### Set Up a Pipeline
-Now it's time to configure a `pipeline`. `Pipelines` will give us a lot of flexibility down the road.
-For now you can think of a pipeline as a way to configure which channels and channel providers are involved when you dispatch your domain intent.
+Now it's time to configure a `Pipeline`. `Pipelines` give us flexibility as requirements evolve.
+For now, think of a `Pipeline` as a way to configure which channels and channel providers are involved when you dispatch a domain intent.
-In other words, you typically start an application by sending a welcome email to a newly registered user.
-As your application grows, you may want to send an SMS or an Email depending on which address the user gave you at sign up.
-With Transmitly, it's managed in a single location and your domain/business logic is agnostic of which communications are sent and how.
+In other words, you might start by sending a welcome email to a newly registered user.
+As your application grows, you may want to send an SMS or an email depending on which address the user provided at sign-up.
+With Transmitly, that behavior is managed in a single location, and your domain/business logic remains agnostic of which communications are sent and how.

 ```csharp
 using Transmitly;